ethantkoenig/lotsoffiles2/content/other/jezreel.md

 ## Definition: ##

-Jezreel was the name of an important Israelite city in the territory of the Issachar tribe, located southwest of the Salt Sea.
+Jezreel was an important Israelite city in the territory of the Issachar tribe, located southwest of the Salt Sea.

 * The city of Jezreel is one of the western points in the Plain of Megiddo, which is also called the "Valley of Jezreel."
 * Several kings of Israel had their palaces in the city of Jezreel.